Loader

 Preventing the H1N1 influenza virus is essential to avoid getting infected.
 One of the most effective ways to prevent it is by getting vaccinated against the flu every year.
 The vaccine can reduce your risk of getting sick and spreading it to others.

-Apart from vaccination, practicing good hygiene habits can also help in preventing H1N1.
-Washing hands with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer regularly can decrease the spread of germs.
+• Washing hands with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer regularly can decrease the spread of germs.

-Covering your mouth when coughing or sneezing with a tissue or elbow can also minimize transmission.
-Avoid touching your face as much as possible since viruses often enter through our eyes, nose, and mouth.
+• Avoid touching your face as much as possible since viruses often enter through our eyes, nose, and mouth.

 Risk Factors of H1N1 Influenza Virus

 When it comes to H1N1 influenza virus, certain factors may increase the chances of getting infected.
-These risk factors include age, occupation and underlying medical conditions.
+These risk factors include age, occupation, and underlying medical conditions.

 Complications of H1N1 Influenza Virus